qwriter/dwave-networkx/docs/reference/algorithms/index.rst

 Algorithms
 **********

-Implementations of graph-theory algorithms on the D-Wave system and other binary quadratic model :term:`sampler`s.
+Implementations of :term:`graph`-theory algorithms on the D-Wave system and other :term:`binary quadratic model` (BQM) :term:`sampler`s.

 .. currentmodule:: dwave_networkx